Structured coalescents, coagulation equations and multi-type branching processes: Proofs of Theorems and .

 \section{Proofs of Theorems ~\ref{theocrit} and~\ref{theolarge}.}

-In this section, we will provide proofs of our main results.
-We will start this section with the proof of Theorem ~\ref{theocrit}, which will follow as a combination of the results obtained in the previous sections.
-The proof of Theorem~\ref{theolarge} will require some additional work due to the degenerate initial condition.
+In this section, we provide the proofs of our convergence results.
+We begin with the proof of Theorem~\ref{theocrit}, which follows directly from the results obtained in the previous sections.
+The proof of Theorem~\ref{theolarge}, on the other hand, requires additional work due to the degenerate initial condition.